David Truman – Private Client and Barrister Expenses Specialist

 *Your initial expenditure on books is capital but any replacement books will be revenue and therefore fully deductible.

-Whilst these capital items are not a revenue deduction they should qualify for the 100% Annual Investment Allowance (AIA) and therefore you will get a deduction for these expenses assuming your total expenditure is within the annual limit which, for the period from 1 January 2019 to 31 December 2020 is £1million.
+Whilst these capital items are not a revenue deduction they should qualify for the 100% Annual Investment Allowance (AIA) and therefore you will get a deduction for these expenses assuming your total expenditure is within the annual limit which has now been set at £1million permanently.

 The acquisition of a car does not qualify for the 100% AIA, instead relief is given as follows:

-- If the car is purchased either outright or on HP an annual allowance is given based on the cost of the car or the market value of the car when first used in the business and a percentage based on the CO2 emissions.
+- If a non-electric car is purchased either outright or on HP an annual ‘writing down’ allowance is given based on the cost of the car or the market value of the car when first used in the business and a percentage based on the CO2 emissions.

-- Car lease payments are allowable subject to a 15% restriction for cars with CO2 emissions of 110g/km (for leases entered between 6 April 2013 and 5 April 2018 this was 130 g/kg and those entered into prior to 6 April 2013 this limit was 160 g/km.
+- Car lease payments are allowable subject to a 15% restriction for cars with CO2 emissions of 50g/km (for leases entered into between 6 April 2018 and 5 April 2021 this was 110g/km and higher limits applied before that..
 The old rules will continue to apply until a new lease is entered into).

 - Repairs and insurance will also be deductible.